 The last phase of the renovation is to have a wall hanging designed to hang behind the icon.
 In 2018, Nohona Hawaiʻi commissioned Hawaiian cultural practitioner, Marques Marzan, to create a contemporary artwork of aluminum wire with sisal.
 Our icon had, over the years, collected some dirt, an it was decided to have it professionally cleaned.
 Workers from Warehouse, Distribution and Installation took down our icon, transporting it to Pacific Gallery and Frames on January 4, 2019.

 While this phase of the project was under way, Fr.
 Chun unexpectedly passed away.
 Bishop Fitzpatrick asked Fr.
 Chun’s brother Nathan if he would be willing to donate the icon to the Diocese, and he graciously did so.

-The icon is now at Pacific Gallery and Frames being re-framed.
-When the original icon is framed and Marquez Marzan’s wall hanging is resized, both works of art will be hung and blessed at the Feast of Our Holy Sovereigns on Sunday, November 24, 2019 at the 8:00 service, and our chapel will be complete.
+The icon has now has been re-framed by Pacific Gallery and Frames, and Marquez Marzan’s wall hanging resized, and both works of art will be hung and blessed by Bishop Fitzpatrick at the Feast of Our Holy Sovereigns on Sunday, November 24, 2019 at the 8:00 am Hawaiian service.
+Then our chapel will be complete.

 By Ann Dugdale Hansen, Coordinator: Wahi Kapu Renovation Committee